Decathlon/vitamin-ios/Sources/VitaminUIKit/Components/Chip/README.md

 To change the state, you have to change the whole variant property with a property new `VitaminChipVariant` with the opossite state.
 To help you in that, the `VitaminChipVariantState` provides a `toggle()` method that will return the opposite state.

-The change of state on click is handled by the component : each time you touch the component, it will toggle to opposite state.
+The change of state on click is handled by the component: each time you touch the component, it will toggle to the opposite state.

-⚠️ The change of state of other single choice `VitaminChip`in the same group is not handled by this library, it is up to you to ahndle that when clicked (see #action).
+⚠️ The change of state of other single choice `VitaminChip` in the same group is not handled by this library, it is up to you to handle that when clicked (see #action).

 let chip = VitaminChip(text: "test", variant: .singleChoice(state: .unselected))